B-Audrey/orion/front/README.md

   - utils will also be placed here

 ## Style
-Global style is made in style.scss fil but responsive and page style is made into component style files for now The user screen must be minimum 320px.
+Global style is made in style.scss fil but responsive and page style is made into component style files for now.

+**The user screen must be minimum 320px**.

 Style is made mobile first and there is for now only one breakpoint that is :
 - 768px